wintechis/sparqledit/README.md

 © 2023 | S.Meckler | Fraunhofer IIS

 The SPARQL_edit algorithm and application can be redistributed and/or modified under the terms of the [GNU Affero General Public License version 3 (AGPL-3.0)](LICENSE).

+#### Citation

+Meckler, S., Harth, A. (2023).
+SPARQL_edit: Editing RDF Literals in Knowledge Graphs via View-Update Translations.
+In: Payne, T.R., et al. The Semantic Web – ISWC 2023.
+ISWC 2023.
+Lecture Notes in Computer Science, vol 14266.
+Springer, Cham. https://doi.org/10.1007/978-3-031-47243-5_10

+#### Acknowledgments

+This work was funded by the Bavarian State Ministry of Economic Affairs and Media, Energy and Technology within the research program "Information and Communication Technology" (grant no. DIK0134/01).